Salah856/AWS-ML-Sagemaker-Applied-Projects/Redshift_ML/Regression_Model/article.md

 ### Ridership
 The ridership table contains Bike Share Toronto’s ridership information for 2017 and 2018.
 We performed the following data preparation steps to make it more meaningful for our ML model:

+The ridership table contains Bike Share Toronto’s ridership information for 2017 and 2018.
+We performed the following data preparation steps to make it more meaningful for our ML model:

+Transform the records to all be in the local time zone.
+The data before July 2017 was provided in UTC, whereas all data after that was in Toronto’s local time zone, EST.

+Discard trips with a duration under 60 seconds.
+Discard trips with a duration longer than a day.

+Aggregate data to an hourly basis (rather than minute-level granularity) for better generalization.
+Break down the trip date column into day, month, year, quarter, month_week, and week_day for better correlation with the number of rides.